- Search The Registry

 - My Account

 The Ayecha Resource Organization is celebrated on this date.
-They were a global resource group for Jews of Color.
-Ayecha supported, strengthened, and advocated for Jews of Color and multi-racial families in the U.S.
+They were a global resource group for non-white Jews.

 Founded in 2000 by Yavilah McCoy, it was based in New York City and St. Louis.
-McCoy is an Orthodox, African-American Jewish educator, activist, publisher, and diversity consultant.
-Through her vision, Ayecha has developed educational awareness resources that address the needs of diverse Jews and assist Jewish organizations in building more aware, inclusive, and welcoming environments for “multi-dimensional” Jewish identity.
+McCoy is an Orthodox, Black Jewish educator, activist, publisher, and diversity consultant.
+Through her vision, Ayecha developed educational awareness resources that address the needs of diverse Jews and assist Jewish organizations in building more awareness, inclusive, and welcoming environments for “multi-dimensional” Jewish identity.

 Demographics of the Jewish community show that through adoption, conversion, intermarriage, and immigration, the American Jewish population is growing increasingly diverse.
 Jews of diverse backgrounds must not only contend with challenging issues facing the entire Jewish population, but their own unique cultural, racial, and socio-economic challenges as well.
 The Institute for Jewish and Community Research estimates that 6.5-10% of American Jews are ethnic minorities (Asian, Latino or African American).
 The National Jewish Population Study posits that over 5% of Jewish families with children have at least 1 adopted child and that 52% of Jews intermarry.